thenexthub/Codira/docs/OwnershipManifesto.md

 ### Problem statement

-The widespread use of copy-on-write value types in Swift has generally been a success.
+The widespread use of copy-on-write value types in Codira has generally been a success.
 It does, however, come with some drawbacks:

 * Reference counting and uniqueness testing do impose some overhead.